WHAT YOU NEED TO KNOW ABOUT PARENTING TIME RIGHTS IN MARIETTA, GA

 Common exceptions include that the non-custodial parent:

 It is the public policy of the State of Georgia to encourage that parents have continuing contact with parents who have shown the ability to act in the best interest of the child or children.
 It is also the State of Georgia’s policy to encourage parents to share in the rights and responsibilities of raising their children after they have separated or divorced.
-In most cases, the visitation will be in the best interest of the child or children.
+In most cases, parent visitation will be in the best interest of the child or children.

 However, in some cases, the trial judge will make a determination that visitation should not be allowed or should be restricted.
 If a non-custodial parent has a serious issue, such as a drug or alcohol problem or is violent, then the trial judge may make restrictions tailored to the case to protect the child or children.
-Such restriction may include that the visitation be supervised.
+Such restriction may include that the visitation is supervised.
 Such supervision may be by a named individual who may be a relative or a close friend.
 The visitation may also be required to be supervised by a professional agency which is in the business of providing such services.
 The agency, of course, will charge a fee for the supervision.

-Diana Whipkey Young, founding family law attorney of The Young Law Firm, knows the level of sensitivity involved in decisions regarding parental parenting time rights.
+Diana Whipkey Young, founding family law attorney in Marietta of The Young Law Firm, knows the level of sensitivity involved in decisions regarding parental parenting time rights.
 Emotions run high, and understandably so.
 Attorney Young will provide the aggressive representation necessary to secure the child parenting time you’re entitled to have.

 Contact us at (770) 795-9596 or complete our online evaluation form to schedule a consultation to discuss your specific circumstance.